Carlos Rivera: A Journey in Photography and Art.

 I gravitate toward black and white because it strips the world to its bones.
 It removes the seduction of color and exposes structure.
 It makes the beautiful more precise and the imperfect more honest.
 Black and white feels timeless.
 It feels like memory.
 When I use color, it is deliberate.
 It is never decoration.
 It is emphasis.

 My work is rooted in movement.
 I was born in Mexico City.
 I lived in Madrid.
 Then Playa del Carmen.
 Now Chicago.
-In every place, I tried to blend in.
-To understand the rhythm.
-To belong.
-To find my role.
+In every place, I tried to blend in, to understand the rhythm, to belong, to find my role.

 The city is my true subject.
 People enter my frame not as portraits, but as anchors.
 I use them to scale architecture, to interrupt lines, to humanize structure.
 Often they are isolated within the composition, small against something larger.
 In many ways, that isolation reflects my own search for position inside the spaces I inhabit.